pipeforce/pipeforce.github.io/docs/guides/transformers/010_basics.md

  - [PEL projection](../../api/pel#projection-expression) command
  - [PEL selection](../../api/pel#selection-expression) command
 :::
-### Aggregator
+### Aggregator / Merger

 An aggregator combines multiple data objects into a single data object.
+Sometimes it is also called a **Merger** since it "merges" data objects into a single data object.

 For example you have multiple **Inventory Items** and you would like to aggregate them together into one **Inventory Order** data object: